-Review: 'Ex Machina' tackles thorny issues of man and machine
+Review: 'Ex Machina' tackles issues of man, machine

 There's a grave, dangerous beauty to "Ex Machina," from the sleek architecture of its high-tech compound to its remote, green-glacial setting to the ethereal gaze of the beautiful robot at its core.